Here Are the 23 Republicans Who Voted Against the Omar Resolution

 “Today’s resolution vote was a sham put forward by Democrats to avoid condemning one of their own and denouncing vile anti-Semitism.”

-Omar "deserves to be rebuked, by name, and removed from the House Foreign Affairs Committee" pic.twitter.com/KuuxerxOwY
+Omar “deserves to be rebuked, by name, and removed from the House Foreign Affairs Committee.”

 That’s how you take a stand of moral courage.